Summary:

 While Kixie will always send your SMS messages to their destination, it's possible that the recipient's mobile phone carrier i.e. AT&T/Verizon may block delivery of the SMS message due to a number of factors related to the SMS message itself, which of course is completely beyond Kixie's control.

-Overall Best Practices to Avoid SMS Messages Being Blocked by Receiving Carriers:
+Best Practices to Avoid SMS Messages Being Blocked by Receiving Carriers

 - Keep your messages short and conversational, and avoid lengthy/marketing-heavy messages.
 This especially applies to your first-ever SMS message to someone.